sparkfabrik/docker-ops-utils/README.md

 This command exports all databases to a bucket.

-All database are exported in single file, with the name of the database as path (without the `-db` suffix) plus the --file name.
+All databases are exported as a single file, using the name of the database as path (removing the `-db` suffix) and the `--file` parameter value as file name.

 ```bash